Understanding the Workmen's Compensation Act of 1923: Does It Include Mediclaim Coverage?

 kamlesh111

-There was an amendments in the Employee Compensation Act in the year 2009 and subsection 2A was inserted under Section 4 which reads as under:
+There was an amendment in the Employee Compensation Act in the year 2009, and subsection 2A was inserted under Section 4, which reads as follows:

-After this amendment, it is obligatory on an employer to recover the medical expenses also without any limit.
+After this amendment, it is obligatory for an employer to cover the medical expenses without any limit.

-Under EC Policy, the Insurance Company also give the coverage against the Medical Expenses but cost of the premium goes high.
+Under the EC Policy, the Insurance Company also provides coverage against medical expenses, but the cost of the premium is high.

 Mumbai